18F/join.tts.gsa.gov/pages/positions/oa-oversight-branch-chief.md

 ## Submission requirements

-Candidates interested should submit applications via the GSA Direct Hiring Announcement (DHA) and an expression of interest email to jointts@gsa.gov (see instructions below) no later than 4/1/2022.  **Please note, both application and interest email shall be received in order to be considered.**
+Candidates interested should submit applications via the GSA Direct Hiring Announcement (DHA) and an expression of interest email to jointts@gsa.gov (see instructions below) no later than 4/1/2022.  **Please note, both application and interest email must be received in order to be considered.**

 - **DHA Announcement:** [https://www.usajobs.gov/job/634065500#](https://www.usajobs.gov/job/634065500#)
 - **Office:** TTS Office of Acquisition; Oversight Branch
 - **Supervisory:** Yes
 - **Work Schedule & Location:** Full time, Virtual (Location Negotiable After Selection, US)

-**Expression of interest email shall be sent to jointts@gsa.gov with the following information:**
+**Expression of interest email must be sent to jointts@gsa.gov with the following information:**
 - Briefly describe your interest in joining TTS OA
 - Tell us the date you submitted your application
 - Attach Resume